-On the 1st of November 2017 the 4th and 5th ring of the Coliseum will be released for guided tours.
+Since the 1st of November 2017 the 4th and 5th ring of the Coliseum has been released for guided tours.
 From there you have a spectacular view over the city.

 A nice view of the forums you have also from the restaurant on the roof terrace of the hotel forum.

 The Aventine hill rises on the south side of Circus Maximus.
 Here there are three viewpoints.
 If you’re using the hop on hop off bus, you have to get off at the Circus Maximus.
 With public transport you can get off at the stop “Greca”, as soon as the bus from Piazza Venezia is turning to the left at the Bocca della Verità.
 From Piazza Venezia, you can take bus lines 81, 160, 628, on Sunday also the 118.

 The rise is done on via Clivo dei Pubblicii and further on via di Santa Sabina to the Basilica of Santa Sabina.
 Right before the Basilica you will find the entrance to the Orange garden, “Giardino degli Aranci”.
 In the garden you will find a viewpoint over Trastevere until St. Peter’s.

 Behind the Basilica of the Holy Sabine, you will find another park, the garden of St. Alexius.
 Also from this garden an interesting view over the city opens up.
 Among you is the Tiber island, on the left the Gianicolo with the lighthouse, on the right the Capitol and the Vittorianum.

 Continue along Via di Santa Sabina until you come to the “Piazza dei Cavalieri di Malta”.
 There you will find the famous keyhole in the entrance gate of the Priory, where you can admire the dome of St. Peter’s.

 The Gianicolo rises to the right of the Tiber and south of the Vatican.
 Here you’ll find a beautiful park and some spectacular views.